ToneDen/Player/README.md

 ```
 3. Restart Apache.
 4. Install [NPM](https://github.com/npm/npm) and [Grunt](http://gruntjs.com/).
-5. Run `npm install` in the sdk/ directory, and again in the loader directory if you're going to be modifying files there.
+5. Run `npm install` in the root directory.
 6. Navigate to publisher.dev in your browser of choice.
 This will load test/index.html, which includes a script snippet that loads toneden.loader.js from the domain widget.dev to simulate a cross-origin environment.

 Building
 ---

-After modifying files in either the sdk/ or the loader/ directory, run Grunt to compile that directory's scripts into a single file (toneden.js for the sdk/ directory, and toneden.loader.js for the loader/ directory).
+We use [Webpack](https://webpack.github.io) to compile the player and all of it's dependencies into a single file.

-`grunt dev` will compile a readable, debug-friendly version of the scripts, while `grunt` will make a minified version.
+When you run `grunt` from the root directory, the Webpack dev server will start.
+From this point on, any changes you make
-You can also run `grunt watch` or `grunt watch dev` to automatically compile the scripts as you make changes to files.
+to files in the repo will cause Webpack to rebuild /toneden.js and /toneden.loader.js.

-Note that the build process for the SDK concatenates and minifies all CSS files in the css/ directory,
+**Don't use files built by the webpack dev server in production- they're huge!
+Run grunt --production to build a minified version.**

-then inserts the resulting string as a variable at the top of the compiled SDK script.
+`grunt --dev` will compile a readable, debug-friendly version of the scripts, while `grunt --production` will make a minified version.

 Overview
 ---